maticboncina/famnit24-prog3/README.md

 # UP FAMNIT - Programming III - 2024/2025

-Lecturer: dr. Aleksandar Tošić
+Lecturer: doc. dr. Aleksandar Tošić

 Practice assistace: Domen Vake

 ## Intro

 The repository serves as a personal archive of all code written during the course of Programming III at UP FAMNIT.
+JDK is Java 21.

 **!!!
 Code in this repository is a wild mix of genius and "oopsie doopsies" - it’s shared !!! after !!! submitting my assignments, so expect adventures (and bugs).
 Use or copy at your risk !!!**